Corneltmr/LTU-Reboot-Digital-Coding/CPD/CPD.md

 I followed with the instructor the Github process in realtime using my local machine, after that I had to follow this steps by myself.

 The process behind creating a repository, clone it to my local machine and creating a new branch.

+21/09/2021  HTML and CSS-introduction to HTML

+I did learn about the HTML structure, elements, attributes and how to anchor elements.

+I followed with the instructor creating a new HTML file, cloning the Google home page, adding 2 ordered lists, anchoring tags to items and adding 3 images.

+How to add anchor tags to each list item.